What is Writer's Block?

 As a writer, you most likely spend every single day at the same desk, whether it be on a computer or pen and paper, writing away.

 This work routine can get old very quickly.
-To combat this, consider working in a new room in your house, or an entirely different location such as a coffee shop or coworking space.
+To combat this and push past your writer’s block, consider working in a new room in your house, or an entirely different location such as a coffee shop or coworking space.

-If you’re set on staying put, consider treating your workspace to something new, such as a new computer, keyboard, chair, or toy!
+If you’re set on staying put, consider treating your workspace to something new, such as a new computer, keyboard, chair, or rearrange the space!

 2. Try Time Management Techniques